ccjmne/orca-deploy/README.md

 Docker project for NCLS Development's Orca solution.

 # How to use
 Make sure [Docker](https://docs.docker.com/#components) and [Docker Compose](https://docs.docker.com/compose/install/#/install-docker-compose) are installed.
-If working on an AWS machine, refer to the section [Docker on AWS](//github.com/ccjmne/orca-docker/blob/master/README.md#docker-on-aws).
+If working on an AWS machine, refer to the [Docker on AWS section](//github.com/ccjmne/orca-docker/blob/master/README.md#docker-on-aws).
 Ensure being logged in as `nclsdevelopment`: `docker login -u nclsdevelopment`

 1. Create a `docker-compose.yml` (see the [docker-compose section](//github.com/ccjmne/orca-docker/blob/master/README.md#docker-compose))
 2. Include the **keystore** to our signed SSL certificate (see the [keystore section](//github.com/ccjmne/orca-docker/blob/master/README.md#keystore))
-3. Build (and push) images for each client with docker-compose:
+3. Build (and push) images for each client with **docker-compose**:
    ```
    docker-compose build && docker-compose push
    ```